Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/340-docking-station-net-interface.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Connect docking station to power source.
-1. Connect DUT and docking station with `USBc - USBc` cable.
 1. Plug in a Ethernet cable with internet connection to docking station.
 1. Wait for internet connection to initialize.
 1. Ping `3mdeb.com` using command in terminal: